 Therapy sessions can help couples understand what is going on in their relationships.
 Often, couples should attend individual therapy sessions as well as marriage counseling to fully understand what causes them to play the roles that they do in their union.
 Having a trustworthy, outside view of the relationship can help both spouses begin to trust one another and heal.
 It also allows both parties to be heard and respected.

 Argumentative spouses sometimes pick arguments on a regular basis in order to demand attention from their spouses.
 Tantrums, fits and unfounded arguments can stem from lack of love, affection or understanding.
 People married to argumentative spouses should be sure that they are supplying their significant others with the most love and affection that they can give.
-This shows them that they do not have to fight in order to receive attention.
+This shows them that they do not have to fight in order to receive attention and may help improve your argumentative relationship.